ibm-cloud-docs/secrets-manager/engine-private.md

 When you're creating a certificate authority in {{site.data.keyword.secrets-manager_short}}, you can set the **Maximum path length** parameter to determine how many CA certificates can exist in its authority chain.
 This value enforces how many CA certificates can exist in the certification path of your CA.

-Generally, you can configure a root CA that doesn't limit the number of subordinate CAs that it can create in its certification path.
-However, defining a maximum path length on subordinate CAs is an important security step to avoid misconfigured CAs.
+Generally, you can configure a root CA that doesn't limit the number of subordinate Certificate Authorities that it can create in its certification path.
+However, defining a maximum path length on subordinate Certificate Authorities is an important security step to avoid misconfigured Certificate Authorities.
 Depending on the placement of a subordinate CA in your hierarchy, make sure to specify a maximum path length so that its signing authority power is limited to only the intended depth.

 ![The diagram shows a four-level hierarchy of certificates that begins with a root certificate authority in the first level.](images/max-path-length.svg){: caption="Three-level certificate authority hierarchy" caption-side="bottom"}